Al0den/notion.nvim/README.md

 Inside the `menu`, different functions are accesible through the default keys.
 As of right now, editKey will open, if possible, a markdown file containing all the data of the event/page.
 As of right now, saving the file doesnt push to the API, but this is a work in progress.

+In it's current state, two things can happen when calling the editKey:
+- Hovering a database entry, will create the file instantaneously
+- Hovering a page, will take a bit of time to fetch the different page blocks

+Currently not caching or auto-updating page childrens as to not overwhelm the API, as a new API call would anyways be needed on key press to get the latest information

 Pressing deleteKey when hovering over an event will delete an item from Notion.
 Note that once deleted, it will try to update the saved data straight away, but re-opening the menu fast may still show the event

 ## Roadmap